Aflaungos/PortingOneUIROMGuide/README.md

 ## 9. Done
 - Congratulations!
 You have finished this guide, and should probably have a working OneUI port.
-## [If having SELinux issues] Inside of your device 'vendor' folder
-- Replace the selinux folder with the ported device's selinux folder.

 # Special Thanks
 **Huge thanks to these people:**